Louisiana Trustees Seek Comments on Proposed Mid-Barataria Sediment Diversion

 The Louisiana Trustee Implementation Group is seeking public input on a draft restoration plan proposing an investment of up to $2 billion in the Mid-Barataria Sediment Diversion project.
 If approved, the large-scale project would reconnect the Mississippi River to Louisiana’s Barataria Basin.
 The project will allow the controlled release of freshwater, nutrients and sediment back into the basin to rebuild wetlands and contribute to the broader restoration of its ecosystem.

-The Draft Phase II Restoration Plan #3.2 (PDF, 152 pages), is available for public comment for 60 days through May 4, 2021, with virtual public meetings to present the plan and environmental impact statement April 6, 7, and 8 2021.
+The Draft Phase II Restoration Plan #3.2 (PDF, 152 pages), is available for public comment.
+Originally open for 60 days, public comment was extended to 90 days through June 3, 2021, with virtual public meetings to present the plan and environmental impact statement April 6, 7, and 8 2021.
 The plan evaluates six design alternatives for the diversion project and identifies one of them as preferred.

 NOAA and the Coastal Protection and Restoration Authority (CPRA) are lead Trustees for the draft plan, which was prepared jointly with the other Louisiana Restoration Area Trustees.
-NOAA and CPRA are also partnering with the Environmental Law Institute and Restore the Mississippi River Delta to co-host community conversations to learn more about the project, on March 22 and 23, and April 20, 2021.
+NOAA and CPRA also partnered with the Environmental Law Institute and Restore the Mississippi River Delta to co-host community conversations to learn more about the project, on March 22 and 23, April 20, and May 25.

-Concurrent with release of the draft restoration plan, the U.S. Army Corps of Engineers is releasing a draft environmental impact statement, also available for public comment for 60 days.
+Concurrent with release of the draft restoration plan, the U.S. Army Corps of Engineers released a draft environmental impact statement, also available for public comment for 90 days.
 The environmental impact statement and information on how to submit comments are on the Army Corps’ website.